DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/3 Methods/scrollTo(date_group_allDay).md

 If **true**, scrolls the view to the all-day panel of the specified group.
 Applies only if the all-day panel is [visible](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#showAllDayPanel).

 ---

+The following example shows how to call this method:

+    schedulerInstance.scrollTo(new Date(2021, 5, 14, 17, 30), {priorityId: 2}, false);

 [note] If you need to navigate to a date outside the current view, use the [currentDate](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#currentDate) property instead.